cloudflare/cloudflare-docs/content/pages/framework-guides/nextjs/deploy-a-nextjs-site.md

 {{<Aside type="note">}}

-Note that the Git integration cannot currently be added to existing Pages applications.
+The Git integration cannot currently be added to existing Pages applications.
 If you have already deployed your application (using C3 for example), you need to create a new Pages application in order to add the Git integration to it.

 {{</Aside>}}